Make Your

 Tom Murphy

-He’s slept in the dirt and in the snow.
-He’s brought his students with Wilderness Photography Expeditions to the mountains and valleys in between.
+He’s slept in the dirt and the snow.
+He’s brought his students on Wilderness Photography Expeditions to the mountains and valleys in between.
 And all along the way, he’s taken photographs that have become a symbol of Yellowstone National Park.

 Murphy officially moved to the Yellowstone area in 1978 and became the first person licensed to lead photography tours in Yellowstone Park.
 He has skied across the park three times and estimates he’s done about 45 overnight ski trips in the park, traveling over 2,000 miles on those trips.
-The miles have afforded a lot of stories, which Murphy is turning into a book on skiing.
+The miles have afforded him many stories.

 Tom Murphy Roosevelt Arch and Rainbow